FluffyMaguro/SC2_Coop_Overlay/README.md

 # Changelog
 * 1.14 version (unreleased, work in progress)

+      - The number of created Infested Bunkers and Mecha Infestors is shown as icons
-      - (Super) Gary won't show created and lost number as it's not accurate
+      - (Super) Gary won't show created and lost numbers as they are not accurate (the same as with Tychus' outlaws)
+      - Odin's precursor won't be counted for created & lost numbers
+      - Internal reorganization of dictionaries, and many comments added to the code

 * 1.13 version